tmehta12/cichlid_GRNs/README.md

 ================================================================

 ## 2c.
-Co-expression (TF-TG) based regulatory networks were inferred using MERLIN-P without the module and motif prior available at https://github.com/Roy-lab/merlin-p
+Co-expression (TF-TG) based regulatory networks

+These were inferred using MERLIN-P without the module and motif prior available at https://github.com/Roy-lab/merlin-p

 ================================================================